caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 Even without being very familiar with context bounds in scala, it's kind of obvious that the only thing we know about `T` is that it has a `Timestamp`, and we know this by _looking at the signature_.

-### How to write a typeclass
+### How to write a type class

 If you are interested in doing the above, you will quickly notice that there is no way `t` will have a *member* called `timestamp`, since it's just a generic type.
 It has stuff like `toString` and `equals`, because java, but that's about it.
-We'll get there, but first let's create the typeclass.
+We'll get there, but first let's create the type class.

-This is how we will "declare" the typeclass, just a trait, and a method.
+This is how we will "declare" the type class, just a trait, and a method.
 The parameter `T` is what will be "wrapped" by `Timestamp`.

 ~~~
  trait Timestamp[T]{